Nivalyx/osu-wiki/wiki/Tournaments/AIT/2022/en.md

 ### General rules

 1. Beatmap scoring is based on **[ScoreV2](/wiki/Gameplay/Score#scorev2).**
+2. All matches will be played over a single day in an undisclosed location following the Single Elimination system.
-2. The mappools for each round will be announced by the Tournament Management in advance before the actual matches take place.
+3. The mappools for each round will be announced by the Tournament Management in advance before the actual matches take place.
-3. Match schedules will be predetermined by the Tournament Management.
-If there are any players who are unable to attend the current schedule for any reason, all other affected players may apply and settle for a reschedule at the `#scheduling` channel in the tournament's Discord server.
+4. Match schedules will be predetermined by the Tournament Management.
-4. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
+5. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
-5. If a player does not show up within **10 minutes** of the start time, their opponent wins by default.
-6. If no staff or referee is available, the match will be postponed.
-7. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
+6. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
-8. If a player disconnects, it will be treated as if they had failed the beatmap.
-   - A match can be rematched for disconnects that occur within a few seconds after the beatmap has been started by the referee.
-9. If a player disconnects between beatmaps, the match can be delayed up to 15 minutes at most.
-   - In case the disconnected player fails to report back after the maximum allowance of 15 minutes pass, the opposing player may be declared to win the match by default.
+7. If a player disconnects, the referee will note the score the player had achieved at the end of the beatmap directly from their PC and adjust the outcome of the match accordingly.
-10. Lag is not a valid reason to nullify a beatmap.
+8. Lag is not a valid reason to nullify a beatmap.
-11. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
+9. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
-12. It is expected that all players be polite and respectful to each other.
+10. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
     - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from future iterations of the tournament by the Tournament Management.
     - Usage of any tools or programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.